 emily_drummond [at] berkeley [dot] edu

-- 05/2023: I am defending my dissertation, Clause structure and ergativity in Nukuoro, on May 23rd!
+- 05/2023: I successfully defended my dissertation, Clause structure and ergativity in Nukuoro, on May 23rd!

-- 01/2023: I recently presented a poster at NELS 53 on syntactic ergativity without inversion in Nukuoro.
+- 01/2023: I presented a poster at NELS 53 on syntactic ergativity without inversion in Nukuoro.

 - 12/2022: My NELS 52 proceedings paper "Abstract ergative Case without morphological case" is officially published!
 The pre-print version is available on my Publications page.